 Source: National Mentoring Resource Center, MENTOR, & UVA School of Education & Human Development.
-By Michael Lyons, Youth-Nex Highlights: Mentoring programs have long valued academic-related goals for their services, where many target academic enrichment or emphasize college access and educational attainment as outcomes.
-To understand this connection better, I co-authored a report that examines research […]
+By Michael Lyons, Reprinted from Youth-Nex Highlights: Mentoring programs have long valued academic-related goals for their services, where many target academic enrichment or emphasize college access and educational attainment as outcomes.
+To understand this connection better, I co-authored a report that […]

-By Dr. Loretta Goodwin, American Youth Policy Forum Staying engaged amidst this pandemic is difficult for us all – and especially so for students.
-The disruption to the learning environments in K-12 and postsecondary has been profound, and for many students what their schooling will look like in the months to come remains uncertain.
-Yet […]
+By Dr. Loretta Goodwin, Reprinted from American Youth Policy Forum Staying engaged amidst this pandemic is difficult for us all – and especially so for students.
+The disruption to the learning environments in K-12 and postsecondary has been profound, and for many students what their schooling will look like in the months to come remains […]

 Written by: Kent Pekel President and CEO, Search Institute A decade ago the National Research Council released a report that showed that between 40 and 60 percent of U.S. high school students are disengaged from learning and don’t put much effort into school.
 Since that time, other studies have found that student motivation is a […]

 By Tori DeAngelis The shooting death of Michael Brown in August was the latest in what’s become an all-too-common story.
 Brown, 18, an unarmed black teenager, was stopped by white police and shot to death in his hometown of Ferguson, Missouri.
 The tragedy echoes similar confrontations in which the response appeared to far outweigh the […]

 In support of our continued conversation on how to support today’s youth, this issue of the Chronicle of Evidence-Based Mentoring is proudly sponsored by Along, a free digital tool designed to support educators to build developmental relationships with their students in easy and fun ways.

 - MENTOR: The National Mentoring PartnershipNovember 12, 2014 -